|Konso, SNNPRS, Ethiopia|

 (projects i'm following)

-Posted by Alex McCausland almost 5 years ago
+Posted by Alex McCausland about 5 years ago

 As an Eco-Lodge, showers are obviously an important facility which guests have certain expectations about.
 Our lodging facilities are comprised of local thatched circular huts which are wooden framed with mud rendered walls.
 We had originally planned to put showers inside the rooms.
 However, we changed our minds about this due to the potential problems of having a regular water source inside a grass, wood and mud house in our environment, relating to dampness, smells and decay, the latter being greatly accelerated by the presence of termites, where moisture is available in moderate amounts.